Pilot2254/badusb-assets/README.md

 # badusb-assets
-BadUsb files for my flipper projects.
+BadUsb files for my flipper zero projects.
 Made for me and friends